Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_20.md

 {{> DiffBox tutorialName="angular-meteor" step="20.20"}}

+Due to problem with open issue in [angular-xeditable](https://github.com/vitalets/angular-xeditable/issues/6) We need to change the form on `parties.list.ng.html` into div to make the inline editing of `angular-xeditable` work.

+{{> DiffBox tutorialName="angular-meteor" step="20.20.1"}}

 That's it!
 Now we have a photo gallery with description for each image!

 ### Sort Images